covid19-bh-machine-learning/master/report/paper.md

 The comparison between the trees built on the embeddings and the clustalOmega [@sievers_2013_clustal] tree is done to have an external validation: results should not be too different from standard phylogenetic trees but should still show variations, in order to point untracked similarities between SarsCov2 and other _coronaviridae_

+Initial results indicate that higher dimensional embeddings are better at capturing the complexity of the aminoacidic sequences in terms of the resulting tree.
+The best results against the clustalOmega tree are in fact obtained for the word2vec model for a k-mer length of 3, a vector size of 200, trained for 200 epochs [IMAGE REF Rob-foulds].
+All subsequent analyses are related to this model.

+To understand how the underlying space is distributing its variability we performed a PCA up until 90% explained variance, and even if the best embedding required high dimensions (200), the majority of the variance can be found in 10 Principal components [IMAGE REF PCA].

+In parallel we performed a tSNE in 2-dimensions to have an indication on how the groups of different virus species were clustered and if any confounding effect was present (e.g. clustering for country).
+By plotting only those species that were present no less than 5 times we can see that SarsCov-2 clusters near the bat coronavirus, as expected[IMAGE REF TSNE].
+No country-related clustering was evident [IMAGE REF TSNE COUNTRY].

+Those steps were necessary to ensure that the embedding space was reflecting the underlying phylogeny that is usually caught by multiple alignment methods.

+Finally, by using the cosine distance we built a distance tree and inspected the resulting clusters formed around Sars-Cov-2 [IMAGE REF TREE W ANNOTATION].
+As expected Sars-Cov-2 has as nearest neighbours: Pangolin coronavirus [@lam_2020_identifying], Bat coronavirus, Sars-Cov.
+Unexpectedly, and this is worth pointing out: Porcine Deltacoronavirus, Sparrow Deltacoronavirus, and Murine Cov.

+The porcine Deltacoronavirus has been seen as related to Sars-Cov in a recent study [@boley_2020_porcine], while the sparrow deltacoronavirus has been pointed out by a less recent paper [@li_2018_broad].

+## Discussion
+...

 ## In-silico estimates of epitopes for COVID19